geoschem/GCHP/docs/source/supplement/spack.rst

 You can use this local compiler to later install a different compiler version through Spack. **GCHP requires GNU Compilers version ≥ 8.3 or Intel compilers version ≥ 18.0.5**.
 You must install a newer compiler through Spack if your pre-installed compiler does not meet these requirements.

-There are three different ways to use Spack to setup GCHP and/or its dependencies:
+There are 3 stages to setting up GCHP and/or its dependencies with Spack: setting up Spack and configuring existing libraries, installing GCHP and/or its dependencies, and setting up an environment file for loading installed Spack packages.

+All Spack users should first read the section on setting up Spack and configuring Spack to recognize existing dependencies on your system that you would like Spack to use for building GCHP or other dependencies (such as ESMF or Slurm):

+* `Setting up Spack and existing dependencies <#setting-up-spack-installing-new-compilers-and-specifying-preinstalled-dependencies>`__

+You can optionally read about the most important Spack commands and tips on how they work:

+* `Spack syntax and handy commands <#spack-syntax-and-handy-commands>`__

+Read one of the following sections depending on which portions of the GCHP software stack you want to install using Spack:

-* `install individual software dependencies <#installing-individual-dependencies-with-spack>`__
+* `Install individual software dependencies <#installing-individual-dependencies-with-spack>`__
-* `install all dependencies in one command <#one-line-install-of-gchp-dependencies-with-spack>`__
+* `Install all dependencies in one command <#one-line-install-of-gchp-dependencies-with-spack>`__
-* `install both GCHP and all of its dependencies in one command <#one-line-install-of-gchp-and-its-dependencies-with-spack>`__
+* `Install both GCHP and all of its dependencies in one command <#one-line-install-of-gchp-and-its-dependencies-with-spack>`__

-This page covers each of these options.
-For any of these options, first follow the instructions below about setting up Spack, configuring compilers in Spack, and specifying dependencies you already have installed which you would like Spack to use for building GCHP or other dependencies (such as ESMF or Slurm).
+Read how to load Spack libraries in an environment file for running or building GCHP or ESMF:

+* `Loading Spack libraries for use with GCHP and/or ESMF <#loading-spack-libraries-for-use-with-gchp-and-or-esmf>`__

 Setting up Spack, installing new compilers, and specifying preinstalled dependencies